Column Configuration

 Type: enum | Required: Yes

 Data type of the column.
-Common types: Text, Note, Integer, Number, DateTime, Choice, MultiChoice, Lookup, User, UserMulti, Boolean, Calculated, Taxonomy.
+Common types: Text, Note, Integer, Number, DateTime, Choice, MultiChoice, Lookup, User, UserMulti, Boolean, Calculated, Taxonomy, Computed.

 # Required